adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 In the ***Shah Bano case of 1985,*** SC uphold the idea of secularism, but due to political pressure, the government passed the ***Muslim Women (Protection of Rights on Divorce) Act, 1986***, which nullified the SC judgement.

-The basic idea is to have a polity that doesn't discriminate based on religion, caste, etc and strives to have a social order free from communal conflicts, but based on Justice, social, economic and political.
+The basic idea is to have a polity that doesn't discriminate based on religion, caste, etc and strives to have a social order free from communal conflicts, but based on social, economic and political justice.

 ### Democracy